cloudmesh/technologies/chapters/incomming/apache-cloudstack.md

 known by the name VMOps.
 In 2011, Citrix acquired the product and donated it to Apache.

-> ``CloudStack is being developed to help managed service providers
+> "CloudStack is being developed to help managed service providers
 > and enterprise IT departments create and operate public cloud,
 > private cloud or hybrid clouds with capabilities equivalent to
 > Amazon's Elastic Compute Cloud (Amazon EC2) It uses existing